mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

 applications allow the application to set an upper limit.

 For example, frame based video transmission typically generates data chunks at a varying size at regular intervals.
-Such an application could request a data chunk to be spread over the interval.
+Such an application could request a data chunk to be transmitted at a lower rate, taking up a larger fraction of such an interval.
 This would allow a more sustained data transmission at a lower rate than a transport protocol's congestion control might choose, rather than using a shorter time period within the interval with a high rate.
 This has the benefit that queue growth is less likely, i.e. this form of pacing can reduce latency.

-Spreading over the interval needs to be done with some caution; "ideally" spreading data across the entire interval risks that some of data will not arrive in time, e.g. when delays are introduced by other traffic.
+Spreading over the interval from one video chunk to the next needs to be done with some caution;
+"ideally" spreading data across the entire interval risks that some of data will not arrive in time, e.g., when delays are introduced by other traffic.
 SCReAM and SAMMY pace packets at a somewhat higher rate (50% in case of SCReAM) to reduce this risk {{I-D.draft-johansson-ccwg-rfc8298bis-screamv2-03}}, {{Sammy}}.